 Here at the Urban Predictive Analytics Lab at the University of British Columbia, we combine computational methods, data analytics and systems-theoretic approaches to model, analyze and simulate interdependency between infrastructure, technology, people and the environment in urban settings.
 We are particularly interested in understanding how these factors will play out in the emerging smart cities movement.
 We are driven by the following research challenges and questions:

-Who will be benefit from new technology to ensure inclusiveness, equity and quality of life?
+Who will benefit from new technology and data to ensure inclusiveness, equity and quality of life?